 Through the Bank, we provide full banking services, excluding trust services, tailored primarily to meet the needs of individuals, professionals, and small to medium-sized businesses.
 Our primary areas of operation are south Louisiana, including Baton Rouge, New Orleans, Lafayette, Lake Charles, and their surrounding areas; southeast Texas, primarily Houston and its surrounding area; and Alabama, including York and Oxford and their surrounding areas.
-Our Bank commenced operations in 2006 and we completed our initial public offering in July 2014.
+Our Bank commenced operations in 2006, and we completed our initial public offering in July 2014.
 On July 1, 2019, the Bank changed from a Louisiana state bank charter to a national bank charter and its name changed to Investar Bank, National Association.
 Our strategy includes organic growth through high quality loans and growth through acquisitions, including whole-bank acquisitions and strategic branch acquisitions.
-At March 31, 2023, we operated 28 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
+At June 30, 2023, we operated 28 full service branches comprised of 20 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
 We have completed seven whole-bank acquisitions since 2011 and regularly review acquisition opportunities.
-In addition to our branches acquired through acquisitions, during our last three fiscal years and year-to-date March 31, 2023, we opened two de novo branch locations.
-As of March 31, 2023 and December 31, 2022, estimated uninsured deposits represented approximately 32% and 34%, respectively, of our total deposits.
+In addition to our branches acquired through acquisitions, during our last three fiscal years and year-to-date June 30, 2023, we opened two de novo branch locations.

 We closed five branches during our last three fiscal years, and one in Louisiana during the first quarter of 2023, as we continued to evaluate opportunities to improve our branch network efficiency, leverage our digital initiatives and further reduce costs.
 Four of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
 In 2022, we sold these five former branch locations and three tracts of land that were being held for future branch locations.
-On January 27, 2023, we completed our previously announced sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations to First Community Bank in order to focus more on our core markets.
+On January 27, 2023, we completed the sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations to First Community Bank in order to focus more on our core markets.
 Of the Bank's entire branch network, these two locations were geographically the most distant from our Louisiana headquarters.